 Although those involved in working to ascertain an estimate of the number of people who hoard understand the hidden nature of this disorder, they remain hard pressed to confirm a completely reliable percentage of people who do hoard in Los Angeles, throughout California, across the country, let alone internationally.

 75 percent of hoarders engage in excessive buying.
 For example, they will purchase the same item multiple time.
-If money permits, it is not out of the realm of possibility for a hoarder to attempt to purchase all of the same item that a merchant might have in stock.
+If money permits, it is not out of the realm of possibility for a hoarder to attempt to purchase all of the same items that a merchant might have in stock.

 The three-quarters of hoarders that engage in this type of buying activity can place significant stress on their financial status.
 With that noted, hoarding does span across all economic classifications.